-Join Bonnie Biafore for an in-depth discussion in this video Lengthening, delaying, and splitting assignments, part of Managing Project Schedules.
+Join Bonnie Biafore for an in-depth discussion in this video Lengthening, delaying, and splitting assignments, part of Project Management Foundations: Schedules (2013).

 There are three ways to even out the work assigned to someone: lengthening, …delaying and splitting assignments.
 Lengthening the duration of assignments …and letting them run simultaneously can be an easy fix when someone is …overloaded, because assignments are scheduled at the same time. …When you increase the duration of assignments, the person works fewer hours …on each assignment each day.
 In this sample project, the instructional …designer has two one-day tasks scheduled at the same time. …Review current training methods and review training feedback.…